← Back to portfolio

 The challenge

-Claude's onboarding needed to earn trust around AI privacy and safety, get users to their first valuable interaction quickly, and minimize drop-off — all in a category with no established patterns.
-Compressed timelines meant onboarding had to ship alongside launch.
+Claude's onboarding needed to solve three problems simultaneously: earn trust around AI privacy and safety, get users to their first valuable interaction in under 60 seconds, and minimize per-step drop-off, all in a category with no established patterns.

 No Precedent